danilonunezgil/Restaurante-La-Casa/README.md

 ```
 -An application with the target name must be created.
 -Copy the contents of the application to be renamed into the application with the target name.
--Delete the content of the application to be renamed. (delete the url in project_name)
+-Delete the content of the application to be renamed. (delete the url in lacasarestaurante)
 -Execute the migration commands (makegrations and migrate), this is done to delete the DB tables.
 -Delete the folder of the application to rename and delete the application record in the settings(common.py).
 -Ready, you have renamed the app.